U.S. judge restores US Airways' damages claims in Sabre antitrust case

-NEW YORK, Dec 8 (Reuters) - A federal judge on Tuesday restored US Airways Inc’s ability to seek roughly $210 million of damages in its antitrust lawsuit accusing Sabre Corp of inflating booking fees, even after the carrier had waived damages exceeding a mere $20.
+NEW YORK (Reuters) - A federal judge on Tuesday restored US Airways Inc’s ability to seek roughly $210 million of damages in its antitrust lawsuit accusing Sabre Corp of inflating booking fees, even after the carrier had waived damages exceeding a mere $20.

 Saying the case mattered to consumers hoping to keep down the cost of flying, U.S. District Judge Lorna Schofield in Manhattan said “the interest of justice would be best served” by letting US Airways, now part of American Airlines Group Inc , seek meaningful rather than nominal damages.